9th Nov 2022

 Bipolar disorder is a chronic mental illness resulting in unstable moods that cycle between depression (feeling low) and mania (feeling elated) .
 Medical professionals can treat bipolar symptoms with medication and talking therapies.

-Bipolar disorder, previously known as manic depression, is characterized by dramatic mood swings between the two ‘poles’: depression and mania.
+Bipolar disorder, previously known as manic depression, is a mood disorder characterized by dramatic mood swings between the two ‘poles’: depression and mania.

 Bipolar depression symptoms include feeling low or hopeless, changes to your appetite and sleep patterns, and withdrawal from your usual activities and relationships.
 On the other hand, signs of mania include having lots of energy, having delusional or grand ideas, and making uncharacteristic, risky, and impulsive decisions such as binge drinking or spending money excessively .